Tuberculosis & PPD Testing

 What are common TB symptoms?

-Per the Centers for Disease Control and Prevention, symptoms of tuberculosis include:
+Per the CDC, symptoms of tuberculosis include:

 - Unexplained weight loss and loss of appetite

 - Coughing for three weeks

 What are common causes?

 Tuberculosis is spread through the air from one person to another.
 People nearby may breathe in these bacteria and become infected.
 However, not everyone who inhales TB bacteria will get sick.